Urban Transportation Development Corporation

-The Urban Transportation Development Corporation Ltd. (UTDC) was a Crown corporation owned by the Government of Ontario, Canada.
+The Urban Transportation Development Corporation Ltd. (UTDC) is a former Crown corporation owned by the Government of Ontario, Canada.
 It was established in the 1970s as a way to enter what was then expected to be a burgeoning market in advanced light rail mass transit systems.
-UTDC built a respected team of engineers and project managers.
 It developed significant expertise in linear propulsion, steerable trucks and driverless system controls which were integrated into a transit system known as the Intermediate Capacity Transit System (ICTS).
 It was designed to provide service at rider levels between a traditional subway on the upper end and buses and streetcars on the lower, filling a niche aimed at suburbs that were otherwise expensive to service.

 Urban Transportation Development Corporation Ltd. was a holding company.
 During its time it held several wholly owned subsidiary companies: